Ayesha152/Project-14/Readme.md

 - How to use flexbox properties to design the page.
 - Learned to make use of css fixed position to design the navbar.

-## Time taken to complete the proj
+## Time taken to complete the project ⏲️

 10 hrs